Randalab6/CatGPT_flutter/README.md

 ## Overview

-The CatGPT Flutter Project aims to create a mobile chatbot application powered by the cutting-edge CatGPT model developed by OpenAI.
+The CatGPT Flutter Project aims to create a mobile chatbot application powered by ChatGPT models developed by OpenAI.
 The application allows users to engage in delightful and cat-themed conversations with an intelligent chatbot.

 ## Features